 AUS provides a full-service post office on the ground floor of the Main Building.
-Mail is distributed daily to all university offices by the University Post Office.
+Mail is sorted daily in the post office and distributed to all offices.
 It also maintains individual post office boxes for all resident students.
 All mail intended for university offices and for those residing on campus should be addressed to: